learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Describe Singleton Pattern In JavaScript?
+## Q 18.5.
+Describe Singleton Pattern In JavaScript?

 The **singleton pattern** is a type of creational pattern that restricts the instantiation of a class to a **single** object.
 This allows the class to create an instance of the class the first time it is instantiated; however, on the next try, the existing instance of the class is returned.
 No new instance is created.